-During our In Tandem lessons, we are learning:
+During our Phonics Launch lessons, we are learning:

-- How to read and spell words with more complex vowel-r combinations (words with a vowel sound that is changed when it's followed by the letter r): for example, share, chair, roar, and store. - How to read and spell words with more complex vowel teams (two, three, or four letters that together spell one sound): for example, light, sleigh, chief, and spread. - How to read and spell words with complex spelling patterns, three-letter blends, and less common consonant sounds: for example, whisper, circus, giant, and judge.
+- How to read and spell words with more complex vowel-r combinations (words with a vowel sound that is changed when it's followed by the letter r): for example, share, chair, roar, and store. - How to read and spell words with more complex vowel teams (two, three, or four letters that together spell one sound): for example, light, sleigh, chief, and spread. - How to read and spell words with complex spelling patterns, three letter blends, and less common consonant sounds: for example, whisper, phone, circus, giant, and judge. - How to read and spell words with common prefixes and suffixes: for example, biggest, hopeful, and unhappy. - · How to use common prefixes and suffixes to determine the meaning of words. - How to read and spell multisyllable words by breaking them apart by syllable: for example, interest (in-ter-est).